w3c/web-advertising/README.md

 * [Shared Storage](https://github.com/pythagoraskitty/shared-storage) Shared Storage API
 * [SUSHI](https://github.com/privacycg/proposals/issues/27) Suggested and User-Specified Hierarchical Interests
 * [TAG Privacy Principles Working Document](https://w3ctag.github.io/privacy-principles/) The TAG working document on stating privacy principles (this is not yet a finalized document)
+* [Self-Review Questionnaire: Security and Privacy](https://www.w3.org/TR/security-privacy-questionnaire/) This document contains a set of questions to be used when evaluating the security and privacy implications of web platform technologies.